Cultural Etiquette in Bali

 This practice is a sign of respect and cleanliness.

 Greetings and Politeness: Balinese people appreciate polite greetings.
 Use traditional greetings such as "Om Swastiastu" with a slight bow.
-Handshakes are common, but be aware that physical contact is generally less common.
+Handshakes are common, but be aware that physical contact is generally less common in non-personal relationships.

-In Balinese culture, touching the heart after shaking hands is a gesture that conveys sincerity, warmth, and a genuine connection.
+In Balinese culture, touching the heart with the right hand after shaking hands is a gesture that conveys sincerity, warmth, and a genuine connection.
 This gesture often accompanies a verbal expression of thanks or gratitude.
 When a Balinese person touches their heart after shaking hands with you, it signifies that the interaction is meaningful and that they appreciate the connection on a personal level.

 The heart-touching gesture is a non-verbal way of expressing emotions such as gratitude, respect, or affection.
 It adds a personal and heartfelt dimension to the interaction, indicating that the person values the exchange beyond the surface level of a simple handshake.
 Balinese people are known for their hospitality and friendliness, and this gesture reflects their cultural emphasis on building genuine and meaningful connections with others.